Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 0x56257ccda820:	0x0000000000000000	0x00000000000207e1
 ```

 you might wonder why chunk A shrunk.
-That is to do with the way the unsorted bins serves the allocations.
-Whenever there is a request by malloc for new chunk of a given size, if the tcache of that size is empty and the fastbin of that size is also empty, the new chunk will come out of the unsorted bin by substracting its size from the size of the chunk currently in unsorted bin.
+That is to do with the way the unsorted bin serves the allocations.
+Whenever there is a request by malloc for a new chunk of a given size, if the tcache of that size is empty and the fastbin of that size is also empty, the new chunk will come out of the unsorted bin by substracting its size from the size of the chunk currently in the unsorted bin.
 In our case 0x420-0xf0 = 0x330.

 ## deal with the null termination in inbuf
 I mentioned that the size 0xe0 was not chosen randomly.
 It is actually more than that, if we request any larger or smaller sized chunk the next part of the exploit will fail.
 The whole point of even allocating here is to push the libc pointers lower down the heap so that chunk A overlaps with chunk B in a very specific way